 NAD+ (nicotinamide adenine dinucleotide) has received a lot of recent attention in the press and among certain scientific communities such as the addiction and integrative medical fields.
-Our medical clinic, the New York Center for Innovative Medicine, has been utilizing intravenous NAD BR+ (Brain Restoration) therapy in numerous chronic disease and neurological cases for some time now with great results.
+Our medical clinic, the New York Center for Innovative Medicine, has been utilizing intravenous NAD BR+ (Brain Restoration) therapy in numerous chronic diseases and neurological cases for some time now with great results.
 We wrote about the multitude of benefits from this therapy in another article (“A Closer Look at NAD Brain Restoration Therapy“), and also highlighted the importance of NAD+ as we age.
-Now we take things a step further, and see how we can take the therapeutic effects of a medical procedure, and package that into a pill available for anyone to benefit from.
+Now we take things a step further and see how we can take the therapeutic effects of a medical procedure, and package that into a pill available for anyone to benefit from.

 But first, let’s quickly go over the background and importance of NAD+, and show the significance as it relates to a number of modern health issues.